Stefanuk12/RoProPatcher/README.md

 # RoPro Patcher
 This automatically patches the [RoPro](https://chrome.google.com/webstore/detail/ropro-enhance-your-roblox/adbacgifemdbhdkfppmeilbgppmhaobf?hl=en-GB) extension for you, allowing you to have `pro_tier` for free.

+This is **not** a stealer of any sort.
+You can view all of the code on here and see that it is safe.
+If you have any issues / features not working, please look at the [note](#note)

 ![Preview of the user interface](preview.png)

 ## Links